 Jason Orne, PhD

-Partner and Co-founder
+Principal and Co-founder

-Jason Orne is a Partner and Co-founder of QHRC.
+Jason Orne is a Principal and Co-founder of QHRC.
 He has a PhD from the University of Wisconsin–Madison in Sociology.
 He is the author of two books: An Invitation to Qualitative Fieldwork (Routledge, 2015) and Boystown (University of Chicago Press, In Press).
 He has authored or co-authored papers for Sexualities, The Sociological Quarterly, Applied Ergonomics, and Advances in Medical Sociology.

 Dr. Orne specializes in advanced qualitative analysis, including the incorporation of quantitative and clinical data, and qualitative software packages like NVivo and MaxQDA.
 His substantive areas of interest include the social determinants of health, health disparities, and the social experience of illness, especially in sexual health and infectious diseases.